 If you frequently access websites such as SharePoint we strongly advise you to save them in your Staff Portal:

-For step by step instructions (including screen shots) see creating a Staff Portal my Links page.
+For step-by-step instructions (including screen shots) see creating a Staff Portal my Links page.

 NOTE: If you forget to create these you will need to speak to a colleague.
 IT Help Desk does not have a list of websites people access.